How to Get into Wharton Undergrad | The Complete Guide

 Supplemental Essays

-• “At Penn, learning and growth happens outside of the classroom, too.
-How will you explore the community at Penn?
-Consider how this community will help shape your perspective and identity, and how your identity and perspective will help shape this community.
-(150-200 words / 1020 characters**)”
+• How will you explore community at Penn?
+Consider how Penn will help shape your perspective, and how your experiences and perspective will help shape Penn.
+(150-200 words)

 Interviews